Skip to content

 Building Custom Root FS as OCI Images

-This page explains how to use the GitHub Actions workflow that builds custom WSL root filesystems and publishes them as OCI-compatible images to GitHub Container Registry (ghcr.io).
+This page explains how to use the GitHub Actions workflow that builds custom WSL images and publishes them as OCI-compatible images to GitHub Container Registry (ghcr.io).

 Overview